 A number of Community Clean up campaigns were carried out involving scholars and community members.
-Waste Management is currently looking at another partnership with National Department of Environmental Affairs, which will assist in terms of resources needed for environmental education and awareness.
+Waste Management is currently looking at another partnership with National Department of Environmental Affairs, which will assist in terms of resources needed for uMhlathuze Local Municipality: Draft Integrated Development Plan 3rd Review 2025/2026 environmental education and awareness.
 The Municipality alone conducted 19 waste management environmental awareness campaigns which took place in schools and communities in a form of clean up campaigns, school talks, door to door campaigns, etc.